enterprisemodules/wls_profile/documentation/node.md

 contain wls_profile::node
 ```

-Is enough to get a WebLogic 12.2.1.3.
-Installed, fetch the domain definition from the Admin Server and start the node manager.
+Is enough to get the WebLogic software nstalled, fetch the domain definition from the Admin Server and start the node manager.

-But sometimes you have specific uses cases that are not handled well by the standard classes.
+But sometimes, you have specific uses cases that are not handled well by the standard classes.
 This profile class allows you to add your own code to the execution.

 ## Stages